 Looking for information about loans?
 Education?
 Taxes?
 Succession Planning?
 You bet.
-Need to know what pesticide to apply for spotted wing drosophila and when?
-Well, no. You won't find level of technical assistance here.
-But we could connect you with experts that do know!
+We can connect you with experts!
 And be sure to further explore the websites and resources you will find linked here - many of these entries link to one particular tool of interest, but at the same site, you could also find much more information that could be useful to your operation.

 Hey, beginning farmers - you also have a little shortcut you can use!